 - The envelope would be placed inside a tamper proof evidence bag

-- The Prediction would be kept secure in a time lock vault
+- The envelope would be kept secure in a time lock vault

 - Looch would not be allowed to touch the time lock vault